Bladder Cancer Immunotherapy

 Immunotherapies are therapies that stimulate the body’s immune system to attack cancer.
 There are two types of immunotherapy in use today for bladder cancer.
 In both cases, the treatment is given through a catheter directly into the bladder (intravesicular therapy).

-The bacterium Bacillus Calmette-Guerin is infused into the bladder through a catheter intermittently over a period of weeks to months.
-This stimulates the body’s natural defenses to recognize and attack the cancer cells.
+The bacterium Bacillus calmette-guerin (BCG) is infused into the bladder through a catheter intermittently over a period of weeks to months.
+This stimulates the body’s natural defenses to recognize and attack cancer cells.
 For precancerous lesions and for cancers that have not invaded the bladder muscle, this can provide effective control and prevent development of more advanced cancers.